 This mango mousse is not recommended for a mango cake because it doesn't have a thickening agent to support the cake layers.

-You can make a vegan mango mousse by swapping the double cream for a plant-based cream.
+Make it vegan by swapping the double cream for a plant-based cream.

 Storage